 - Impacts of sea-ice/ocean variability on seasonal weather/climate

-Osborne, J. M., M. Collins, J. A. Screen and S. I. Thomson, The North Atlantic as a driver of the summer North Atlantic Oscillation, in preparation for Journal of Climate (2018).
+Osborne, J. M., M. Collins, J. A. Screen and S. I. Thomson, The North Atlantic as a driver of summer atmospheric circulation, in preparation for Journal of Climate (2019).

 Osborne, J. M. and F. H. Lambert, A simple tool for refining GCM water availability projections, applied to Chinese catchments, Hydrology and Earth System Sciences, DOI:10.5194/hess-22-6043-2018 (2018).